About Alaska Air Group, Inc

 Alaska Air comprises three reportable segments, Mainline, Regional, and Horizon.

 The Mainline segment accounts for some 80% of Alaska Air's sales and offers long-haul flights from the western US, particularly Seattle, Portland, and the Bay Area, throughout the US, Canada, Mexico, and Costa Rica on its 162 Boeing 737s and 71 Airbus A320s.
 It also includes cargo services mainly to and within Alaska.

 Alaska Air's Regional business consists of shorter-haul flights operated by Horizon, SkyWest, and PenAir (collectively Air Group), which together carry around 10 million passengers annually in Washington, Oregon, Idaho, and California.
 Horizon's fleet, which carries some 70% of Air Group's regional passengers, comprises 26 E175 jets and 39 Bombardier Q400 turboprops.
 The Regional segment generates 15% of Alaska Air's sales.

 The Horizon segment brings in the remaining 5% or so of sales.
 It consists of capacity sold to Alaska under capacity purchase agreements.

-Alaska Air Group serves more than 120 cities through an expansive network in Alaska, the contiguous 48 states, Hawaii, Canada, Costa Rica, Cuba, and Mexico.
+Alaska Air Group serves nearly 120 destinations through an expansive network in Alaska, the contiguous 48 states, Hawaii, Canada, Costa Rica, and Mexico.
 The company leases operations, training, and aircraft maintenance facilities in Portland and Spokane, as well as line maintenance stations in Boise, Bellingham, Eugene, San Jose, Medford, Redmond, Seattle, and Spokane.
 It also leases call center facilities in Phoenix and Boise.

 Sales and Marketing